Here's How Your Trade Paychex Inc. (PAYX) Aggressively Right Now

 Analysts’ Opinion of PAYX

-Many brokerage firms have already submitted their reports for PAYX stocks, with Citigroup repeating the rating for PAYX by listing it as a “Neutral.”
-The predicted price for PAYX in the upcoming period, according to Citigroup is $125 based on the research report published on October 06th of the previous year 2021.
+Many brokerage firms have already submitted their reports for PAYX stocks, with Cowen repeating the rating for PAYX by listing it as a “Outperform.”
+The predicted price for PAYX in the upcoming period, according to Cowen is $145 based on the research report published on January 11th of the current year 2022.

-Citigroup, on the other hand, stated in their research note that they expect to see PAYX reach a price target of $125, previously predicting the price at $121.
-The rating they have provided for PAYX stocks is “Neutral” according to the report published on October 05th, 2021.
+Citigroup, on the other hand, stated in their research note that they expect to see PAYX reach a price target of $125.
+The rating they have provided for PAYX stocks is “Neutral” according to the report published on October 06th, 2021.

-Wolfe Research gave a rating of “Underperform” to PAYX, setting the target price at $94 in the report published on April 07th of the previous year.
+Citigroup gave a rating of “Neutral” to PAYX, setting the target price at $125 in the report published on October 05th of the previous year.

 Insider Trading